-This list is not exhaustive, but lays a foundation for understanding how access lists are used.
+This list is not exhaustive but lays a foundation for understanding how access lists are used.

 - Prefix lists are typically used instead of standard ACLs when the goal is to filter routing updates.
-The syntax for prefix lists is less complicated than that of access lists, particularly where route filtering is concerned.
+The syntax for prefix lists is less complicated than that of access control lists, particularly where route filtering is concerned.

-- Name your access list using all capital letters.
+- Name your access control list using all capital letters.
 Device configurations can be long and crowded with information.
 One way to make a custom ACL stand out is by naming it in all capital letters.
 This is a policy I follow for any custom item I create at the command line interface (CLI).
 At a glance, I can tell that a capitalized configuration object is something a human created, and not something included by default.
 This can be helpful when troubleshooting.

 - Unused access lists should be cleaned up.
 There’s nothing more confusing when reviewing a router configuration than looking through an ACL, only to discover that it’s not used in the configuration.
 ACLs that are unused and won’t be used in the future should be deleted from the device configuration.

-- Cisco uses wildcard masks in ACEs.
+- Cisco uses wildcard masks in ACLs.
 Those familiar with IP addresses and subnet masks need to know that Cisco ACLs use wildcard masks, which are the bitwise inversion of a traditional subnet mask.
-For example, if “192.168.100.0 255.255.255.0” means “anything in the 192.168.100.x network” using a normal subnet mask, this would be expressed as “192.168.100.0 0.0.0.255” in an ACE using a wildcard mask instead.
+For example, if “192.168.100.0 255.255.255.0” means “anything in the 192.168.100.x network” using a normal subnet mask, this would be expressed as “192.168.100.0 0.0.0.255” in an ACL using a wildcard mask instead.

-- Access lists are processed in order, so order appropriately.
+- ALCs are processed in order, so order appropriately.
 Depending on your network hardware, this point is perhaps not a huge concern.
 Even so, knowing that access lists are processed in order from the top down is an important design consideration.
 Well-designed access lists will have the most frequently matched ACEs at the top, and lesser used ACEs towards the bottom.

 - Logging can be useful.
 Cisco offers the ability to log an entry when a packet matches a specific ACE.
 This can be helpful when troubleshooting.
 This can also be helpful if you would like to know when traffic fell all the way through to the bottom of the ACL, and was consequently denied.
 To help log entries stand out or be more readily identified, Cisco allows ACEs to be tagged or have a hash value attached.
-Google “access list logging correlation” for more information on this feature.

-- Access lists can only get so big.
+- ACLs can only get so big.
 ACLs reside in a very fast and expensive part of memory known as TCAM.
 The amount of TCAM available on any network device is limited.
 Therefore, if you’ll be writing several ACLs of several thousand lines each, it’s important to know whether or not the network device can handle it.
 Network device manufacturers include in their data sheets the number of access control entries the device supports.
 For example, the Cisco Catalyst C6880-X-LE supports 64K ACEs, while the C6880-X supports 256K.

 - Router order of operations.
-An interesting side note about access lists is that a Cisco router has a list of things it does when a packet arrives at an interface known as the order of operations.
-Access list processing is just one of many things the router does.
+An interesting side note about lists is that a Cisco router has a list of things it does when a packet arrives at an interface known as the order of operations.
+Access control list processing is just one of many things the router does.

-Standard ACL used to control access to the router.
+Standard ACL used to control access to the router

-This standard access list allows a few specific hosts, plus the entire 192.168.100.x range to access the virtual terminal (VTY) lines on an IOS device.
+This standard list allows a few specific hosts, plus the entire 192.168.100.x range to access the virtual terminal (VTY) lines on an IOS device.
 VTYs are used by Secure Shell (SSH), Telnet and some other remote means of administrating a router.
 The effect of this configuration is that only those IP addresses in the “MANAGEMENT-STATIONS” access list will be able to manage the device.

 ROUTER1#show run | section access-list ip access-list standard MANAGEMENT-STATIONS permit 10.100.201.56 permit 10.100.200.3 permit 10.100.200.9 permit 192.168.100.0 0.0.0.255 ROUTER1#show run | section line vty line vty 0 4 access-class MANAGEMENT-STATIONS in login transport input all line vty 5 15 access-class MANAGEMENT-STATIONS in login transport input all ROUTER1#

-Extended ACL used to filter traffic flowing through the router.
+Extended ACL used to filter traffic flowing through the router

-This extended access list will match traffic sourced from the network 10.100.200.x going to any remote networks on ports 80 (www), 20 and 21 (ftp and ftp-data), and 22 (SSH/SCP).
+This extended access control list will match traffic sourced from the network 10.100.200.x going to any remote networks on ports 80 (www), 20 and 21 (ftp and ftp-data), and 22 (SSH/SCP).
 All other traffic will be denied and logged.
-To illustrate how the logging works, I’ll attempt to connect from host 10.100.200.100 to remote host 184.108.40.206 using both ping and Telnet.
+To illustrate how the logging works, I’ll attempt to connect from host 10.100.200.100 to remote host 188.8.131.52 using both ping and Telnet.
 These will both be denied, and a log entry created.

-ROUTER1#show run | section access-list extended ip access-list extended MATCH-THIS-TRAFFIC permit tcp 10.100.200.0 0.0.0.255 any eq www permit tcp 10.100.200.0 0.0.0.255 any eq ftp ftp-data permit tcp 10.100.200.0 0.0.0.255 any eq 22 deny ip any any log ROUTER1#show run | section interface FastEthernet1/0 interface FastEthernet1/0 ip address 10.100.200.1 255.255.255.0 ip access-group MATCH-THIS-TRAFFIC in duplex auto speed auto ROUTER1#show logging | i IPACCESS *May 18 14:38:36.563: %SEC-6-IPACCESSLOGDP: list MATCH-THIS-TRAFFIC denied icmp 10.100.200.100 -> 220.127.116.11 (8/0), 1 packet *May 18 14:39:41.703: %SEC-6-IPACCESSLOGP: list MATCH-THIS-TRAFFIC denied tcp 10.100.200.100(49542) -> 18.104.22.168(23), 1 packet ROUTER1#
+ROUTER1#show run | section access-list extended ip access-list extended MATCH-THIS-TRAFFIC permit tcp 10.100.200.0 0.0.0.255 any eq www permit tcp 10.100.200.0 0.0.0.255 any eq ftp ftp-data permit tcp 10.100.200.0 0.0.0.255 any eq 22 deny ip any any log ROUTER1#show run | section interface FastEthernet1/0 interface FastEthernet1/0 ip address 10.100.200.1 255.255.255.0 ip access-group MATCH-THIS-TRAFFIC in duplex auto speed auto ROUTER1#show logging | i IPACCESS *May 18 14:38:36.563: %SEC-6-IPACCESSLOGDP: list MATCH-THIS-TRAFFIC denied icmp 10.100.200.100 -> 184.108.40.206 (8/0), 1 packet *May 18 14:39:41.703: %SEC-6-IPACCESSLOGP: list MATCH-THIS-TRAFFIC denied tcp 10.100.200.100(49542) -> 220.127.116.11(23), 1 packet ROUTER1#